psy777/py_rust_sgf_render/README.md

 - Fast, accurate SGF to PNG conversion using Rust's performance
 - High-quality board and stone rendering with anti-aliasing
+- Support for both square and rectangular boards (2x2 to 25x25)
 - Full 19x19 board support with proper star points (hoshi)
+- Multiple themes: dark, light, and paper
+- Kifu mode for displaying move numbers
+- Move number filtering to view game state at any point
 - Accurate stone placement based on SGF coordinates
-- Support for game metadata and comments
 - Clean, minimal output focused on clarity

 ## Included Example Game